The Best Acoustic Guitar Pickups for Steel & Nylon Strings

-Most of the electro-acoustic guitars that we have today come with undersaddle transducers, and that is no surprise because this system gives out a more natural sounding acoustic tone.
-To achieve this sound, a thin film or string like device is put under the saddle, which means it is harder to install as it usually require modifications on your guitar.
+Most of the acoustic-electric guitars that we have today come with undersaddle transducers, this type of pickup is preferred by many players because of its feedback resistance, sonic flexibility and organic sound.
+As the name implies, a thin film or string like device called a piezo pickup is put under the saddle, getting the sound through the vibrations rather than basic miking.
+Because of where the pickup is positioned, it will usually require modifications on your guitar.
 The reward however is appreciable as the pickup system works great for fingerstyle or strumming.
-Word of caution though, wild or hard playing will produce an unwanted 'quacking' sound - which means it is not meant for hard punk or rock settings.
+Word of caution though, hitting the strings hard will produce an unwanted 'quacking' sound.

 Fishman Matrix Infinity

 Because Larry Fishman could not find a good sounding piezo pickup for his acoustic double bass, he decided to make one for his own.
 The resulting pickup had musicians talking, resulted in him making pickups for others, and eventually getting his first big customer, which was Guild guitars.
 Soon his basement business boomed into a full fledged company when more major brands came to him, including the likes of Martin, Gibson, Taylor and many more.
 The fact that these competing brands trust Fishman pickups is a testament to the quality, practicality and reliability of their products.